emqx/blog/en/202212/mqttx-newsletter-202211.md

 mqttx conn -h 'broker.emqx.io' -p 1883 --maximun-reconnect-times 5
 ```

 In addition to the number of attempts, we also add a configuration setting for the reconnect interval.
-If the MQTT server experiences an exception, MQTT X CLI will attempt to reconnect according to the reconnection interval measured in milliseconds.
+If the MQTT server experiences an exception, MQTTX CLI will attempt to reconnect according to the reconnection interval measured in milliseconds.
 The interval is set to 1000 milliseconds by default, but this can be customized using the `-reconnect-period` option.

 > Note: If the reconnect interval is set to 0, auto-reconnect will be disabled.